vish02chouhan/FinancialCalcLib/README.md

 Overview
 --------

-FinancialCalcLib is a C# library for performing various financial calculations, primarily focused on asset depreciation.
+FinancialCalcLib is a C# library for performing calculations focused on asset depreciation.
 It offers a flexible and extensible architecture, allowing users to employ different depreciation methods and work with custom assets.

 Features
 --------